d5000/acme-minitools/README.md

 There are two main "methods" to run the Mini-Tools:

-* as a blocknotify script.
-Each time the Slimcoin client detects a new block, the script is invoked.
+* as a blocknotify script (notify mode).
+Each time the Slimcoin client detects a new block, the script can be invoked to add the block to the RDF blockchain graph.
+To prevent that multiple blocknotify scripts run at the same time, a bash script (**blocknotify.sh**) is provided that provides a lock file mechanism via flock.
-* manually by the user via the command line.
+* manually by the user via the command line (catchup mode).
 This is useful when a major "catchup" is needed.
 The script provides some options to control the block processing.

 The script can check for blockchain reorganizations: If a block stored at the dataset is detected that was discarded as an orphan (stale block) by the client, it "rolls back" the RDF blockchain deleting the last block entries, until the last common block is found.

+If block2rdf-cli, in notify mode, finds out that the last checked block lies behind the height of the newest block, it will start a catchup automatically.

 A KeyboardInterrupt will end the script and transfer the already processed data to Fuseki.